 The Single Source of Truth Approach

 Automated data processing can bring several benefits to any business.
-Though today, modern businesses are taking it a step further and moving to a Single Source of Truth (SSoT) model.
+But today, modern businesses are taking it a step further and moving to a Single Source of Truth (SSoT) model.

 SSoT is the process of aggregating data from many systems (applications) into one place.
 Primarily, it is not a system, tool, or strategy but rather the ability to search a company’s data from a single point of reference.
 Internet search engines, for example, operate on a similar principle, attempting to be the single source of truth for a concept searched on the Internet.